Stokksnes - Aurora over Vestrahorn Mountains

 We missed a spectacular multi-day-show with a Kp-index of 6 just two days before we arrived and another one took place just a couple of days after we left Iceland.
 So that's not THAT lucky...!

 But you do not necessarily need a big eruption on the sun, when you are way up north pretty close to the polar circle and right next to the Aurora Oval.
-The solar winds are constantly blowing and the odds of seeing some northern lights even under unfavorable conditions are pretty good if you are on the right place.
+The solar winds are constantly blowing and the odds of seeing some northern lights even under unfavorable conditions are pretty good if you are at the right place.
 That means following the weather forecast is way more important than believing in any of those (pretty unrealiable) aurora predictions.

 All you have to do is try to spend the night at the places with